-Institut de recherche et d'histoire des textes devoted to basic research on medieval manuscripts and ancient prints.
+Institut de recherche et d'histoire des textes (IRHT) devoted to basic research on medieval manuscripts and ancient prints.
 The history of texts written in the main languages of culture around the Mediterranean, Latin, Romance languages, Hebrew, Greek, Coptic, Syriac, Arabic: material supports of writing, writing and decoration, textual content, iconography, distribution and reception.

 Dombibliothek Hildesheim takes on the task of cultivating its valuable historical legacy by bringing it into scientific discourses and helping to research.
 The thematic focuses in unique, outstanding manuscripts of the Middle Ages, the abundance of previously largely untapped early modern manuscripts on the history of the region and the diocese, individual closed taken over historical book collections and archival holdings.
 Currently they are preparing some research projects , which are inspired and supported by the Dombibliothek.